NethServer/ns8-dnsmasq/README.md

 - `configure-module`: Configure the module
 - `get-configuration`: Get the module configuration active
 - `get-dns-records`: Get all the manual DNS records
-- `set-dns-records`: Set the the DNS records
+- `set-dns-records`: Set the DNS records
 - `get-leases`: Get the DHCP leases active